dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * **PickerAttributes**: `0`
   * Used for setting custom picker attributes, use of this setting will be covered in [Post-Install](/extras/gui.md)
 * **PickerAudioAssist**: NO
-  * Used for enabling VoiceOver like support in the picker, unless you want your hack talking to you keep this disabled
+  * Used for enabling VoiceOver like support in the picker.
+Leave this disabled unless you want your Hackintosh talking to you.
 * **PollAppleHotKeys**: NO
-  * Allows you to use Apple's hotkeys during boot, depending on the firmware you may need to use OpenUsbKbDxe.efi instead of OpenCore's builtin support.
+  * Allows you to use Apple's hotkeys during boot, depending on the firmware you may need to use OpenUsbKbDxe.efi instead of OpenCore's built-in support.
 Do note that if you can select anything in OC's picker, disabling this option can help.
 Popular commands:
     * `Cmd+V`: Enables verbose
     * `Cmd+Opt+P+R`: Cleans NVRAM
     * `Cmd+R`: Boots Recovery partition